MUNsdh/readthedocs/docs/source/Print Settings.rst

 .. figure:: ../_static/images/inkscape_print_size.png
   :align: center

 Next, under Material Settings, you’ll have a variety of material options with preset settings for the Trotec laser cutter.
 The idea here is that you can select the material you are using and sometimes the thickness.
-If the material you are using is not listed, skip to the :ref:`New Material' section.
+If the material you are using is not listed, skip to the :ref:`New Material` section.

 Before moving on to the next step, you must double check that the presets have not been tinkered with.
-In order to do this refer to the :ref:'Material Parameters' section in this tutorial.
+In order to do this refer to the :ref:`Material Cut Parameters` section in this tutorial.
 Then, in InkScape hit the flash button to the left of where the material is listed.

 .. figure:: ../_static/images/lasercut/flash.jpg
   :align: center

 This menu is where you can manually override the presets and set them to different values.
 Compare the presets in the table in this tutorial and the presets in this menu and make sure they match.
 If true, select ok.
-If false, or you want to manually override these setting skip to :ref:'New Material'
+If false, or you want to manually override these setting skip to :ref:`New Material`

 Finally, unless specified otherwise, the bottom section of the preferences menu should look like this: